Khuf2/CTP/README.md

 purpose than CTP tracking.
 The user interaction loop, data storage system, and the command line reader are the main tools that had to be created in the making of this program.

+You can **view all the data in your data.json file**.
+This file can be sent and used in another user's CTP program.
+It contains all of your personalized information.

 ## Usage:

 After you log in, the program operates out of a central menu loop.